 Learning Outcomes.
 To achieve this unit a learner must be able to: 1.
-Understand the value of the phonetic symbols used to represent the sounds of spoken English Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.1 Explain the value of phonetic symbols used to represent the sounds of spoken English 1.2 Determine the correct transcription of short stretches of speech 2.
-Understand how the sounds of English are formed 2.1 Classify phonemes according to their formation2.2 Explain the manner and place of articulation of English phonemes 3.
-Understand how stress operates in English words and sentences 4.
-Understand the different aspects of pronunciation and how to teach them when 3.1 Identify word stress 3.2 Identify sentence stress for teaching purposes 4.1 Explain the value of focusing on pronunciation in the language classroom 4.2 Analyse teaching techniques that can assist presenting new language with specific pronunciation problems 4.3 Explain L1 interference 4.4 Analyse transcription and word stress of specific vocabulary items for teaching purposes ubset of phonetic symbols.
+Understand the value of the phonetic symbols used to represent the sounds of spoken English 2.
+Understand how the sounds of English are formed Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.1 Explain the value of phonetic symbols used to represent the sounds of spoken English 1.2 Determine the correct transcription of short stretches of speech 2.1 Classify phonemes according to their formation 2.2 Explain the manner and place of articulation of English phonemes 3.
+Understand how stress operates in English words and sentences4.
+Understand the different aspects of pronunciation and how to teach them when presenting new language 3.1 Identify word stress 3.2 Identify sentence stress for teaching purposes 4.1 Explain the value of focusing on pronunciation in the language classroom 4.2 Analyse teaching techniques that can assist with specific pronunciation problems 4.3 Explain L1 interference 4.4 Analyse transcription and word stress of specific vocabulary items for teaching purposes ubset of phonetic symbols.
 Examination of word and sentence and intonation.
 Consideration of why a strong pronunciation focus is important in language teaching.
 Ways of approaching pronunciation teaching.

 Introduction to IPA.
-Examination of how sounds are formed through analysis of layout of chart for British English s http://clas.mq.edu.au/speech/phonetics/transcription/phonemic_transcription/phonemic_t ranscription.html [Accessed May 2018]
+Examination of how sounds are formed through analysis of layout of chart for British English s